swatkiev/control_repo/README.md

 server = "your.hostname"

-- gem install r10k
+- gem install r10k (on agent)

-- mkdir /etc/puppetlabs/r10k
+- mkdir /etc/puppetlabs/r10k (on agent)

-- nano /etc/puppetlabs/r10k/r10k.yaml
+- nano /etc/puppetlabs/r10k/r10k.yaml (on agent)

 see example in repo

-- r10k deploy environment -p
+- r10k deploy environment -p (on agent)

-- puppet agent -t
+- puppet agent -td (on agent)

-- puppetserver ca sign --all (puppetserver ca list)
+- puppetserver ca sign --all (puppetserver ca list) (on master)

+- puppet cert list --all (on master)

+- if you have error something like this (on agent):

+Debug: Creating new connection for "master.host.name"

+Info: Not using expired certificate for ca from cache; expired at YYYY-MM-DD HH:MM:SS UTC

+Error: Could not run: stack level too deep

+puppet cert clean "agent.host.name" (on master)

+puppet agent -td (on agent)

+puppetserver ca sign --all (puppetserver ca list) (on master)

+- if on agent "Error: Could not run: stack level too deep" repeat again and on master you have message "No certificates to list":

+save to /tmp and delete all old certs from /etc/puppetlabs/puppet/ssl (on agent)

+puppet agent -td (on agent)

+puppetserver ca sign --all (puppetserver ca list) (on master)